 The Banca dei Territori Division continued to improve its sustainability profile with a team of over 220 people from the Regional Governance Centres and the Impact, Agribusiness and Digital Branch Departments specialising in ESG dimensions such as governance, customers, employees, community and the environment.
 The team supports the Division on the development of tangible and ever more inclusive initiatives for the creation of a positive impact towards customers and the community, in line with the commitments set out in the Business Plan.
 The Division developed a specific training course for around 400 Corporate Relationship Managers on the sustainable transition of businesses with a view to delving deeper into the characteristics and methods of the provision of products and services dedicated to sustainability.
-This training plan, delivered with both live and digital sessions, focused on the context of the sustainable transition (both on the banking side and business side), as well as on the Bank's offering in favour of companies.
+This training plan, delivered with both live and digital sessions, focused on the context of the sustainable transition, on the ESG principles and their impact on the market, on the objectives, benefits and tools of the energy transition (both on the banking side and business side), as well as on the Bank's offering in favour of companies.
 Finally, to disseminate knowledge on ESG banking products and services of specific interest, including those dedicated to the Third Sector, some dedicated Learning Objects were published on the Apprendo platform.